-Laboratory testing was performed to determine the physical and engineering properties of the soil underlying the site.
+12 inches or as indicated on the logs.
+The boring logs denote subsurface conditions at the the soil underlying the site.
 Moisture content and dry density tests were performed on representative undisturbed soil samples to determine the consistency and moisture throughout the explored soil profiles.